-Corporate courts (more properly known as ISDS) can be written into trade rules.
+Corporate courts (formally known as ISDS) can be written into trade rules.
 They enable transnational corporations to sue countries outside of the national legal system for almost anything they don’t like – banning toxic chemicals, introducing a sugary drinks tax, anti-smoking policies, capping water rates – you name it.
 Either the corporations want payoffs in the millions or even billions, or they use corporate courts as a threat to force governments to back down.

 How corporate courts threaten climate action